The flu is an easily-spread disease. Children under age 2 have a higher risk of developing complications if they get the flu.

 Children younger than 2 years old will often need to be treated with medicine that fights off the flu virus.
 This is called antiviral medicine.
 The medicine works best if started within 48 hours after symptoms begin, if possible.

 Oseltamivir (Tamiflu) in liquid form will likely be used.
-Although this drug is not approved for use in children younger than 1 year of age, serious side effects are quite rare.
 After talking about the risk of side effects against the possible complications of the flu in your baby, you and your provider may decide to use this medicine to treat the flu.

 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help lower fever in children.
 Sometimes, your provider will tell you to use both types of medicine.